bioinfcomav/bioinfcomav.github.io/pop_lab/_sources/index.rst.txt

 -----------

 The following set of applications simulate the evolution of a genomic region, with mutation, drift, recombination and selection, in different demographic scenarios using a coalescence approach.
+For more details read the :doc:`coalescence simulation documentation <practices/coalescence/coalescence>`

 .. grid:: 2